Skip to content

 Cybercriminals are evolving their conspiracies and escalating their intrusions.
 Mitigating island hopping is paramount to protecting one’s brand.
 Thwarting island hopping goes beyond perimeter security due to the ephemeral technology environments of corporations.

 Research shows that applications are attacked 433 times a day.
 We must recognize that adversaries will get in and that success is defined by the speed in which we suppress the cybercriminal to prevent the island hop.
-Application security and security for serverless environments must become a priority in order to combat island hopping and to protect your brand.
+Application security must become a priority in order to combat island hopping and to protect your brand.

 Mitigating island hopping is paramount to protecting one’s brand.
 Thwarting island hopping goes beyond perimeter security due to the ephemeral technology environments of corporations.